dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop-defer.md

 ### Defer in dbt Cloud CLI

-One key difference between using `--defer` in the Cloud CLI vs the IDE is that defer is *automatically on by default for all invocations*, using artifacts from your production evironment to compare.
-You can pass the `--no-defer` flag to your dbt command to disable this behavior.
-This flag is unique to the dbt Cloud CLI only.
+One key difference between using `--defer` in the dbt Cloud CLI and the dbt Cloud IDE is that `--defer` is *automatically* enabled in the dbt Cloud CLI for all invocations, comparing with production artifacts.
+You can disable it with the `--no-defer` flag.

 The dbt Cloud CLI offers additional flexibility by letting you choose the source environment for deferral artifacts.
 You can set a `defer-env-id key` in either your `dbt_project.yml` or `dbt_cloud.yml` file.